 Bike Share: POGOH

 POGOH, operated by Bike Share Pittsburgh Inc., is Pittsburgh’s newest publicly operated bikeshare program.
-As of May 2022, POGOH launched new bikes, new stations, and new service to give Pittsburghers the option of biking, in the Golden Triangle or across the other 89 neighborhoods, on the go or whether you own a bike or not.
+As of May 2022, POGOH launched new bikes, new stations, and new service to give Pittsburghers the option of biking, in the Golden Triangle and across the City of Pittsburgh, whether you own your own bike or not.
 Click here to find out more about POGOH, how to ride, and access registration info.

 Car Share: Zipcar